skuroda/PersistentRegexHighlight/README.md

 A string specifying a scope to highlight.
 These are scopes that exist in a `.tmLanguage` files.
 If multiple entries in the `regex` setting contain overlapping scopes, the first will be used.
 For example, if two entries are specified with different colors, one being `constant.language` and the other being `constant.language.python`, which ever appears first will be used to highlight.
 Note that the regex setting must contain **either** `pattern` or `pattern_scope`.
 If both are specified, `pattern` will be used.

+`ignored_scopes`:

+An optional parameter where one can specify scopes which will never be matched by the pattern.
+It is Possible to specify more than one scope.
+They are separated by whitespace (' ').

 `ignore_case`:

 An optional boolean value specifiying if the pattern should ignore case.
 This only applies if `pattern` is specified.
 By default, this is set to false.